 Committing a City, State or Federal Crime

-All students are required to abide by the laws of the local state, national and foreign governments in the case of Voorhees College-related travel abroad.
+All students are required to abide by the laws of the local state, national and foreign governments in the case of Voorhees University-related travel abroad.

 Misuse of computer resources is a serious breach of student ethics, possibly the law as well.

 Using the computer to annoy, harass, terrify, intimidate, threaten, or offend another person by conveying obscene language, pornographic pictures, or other materials or threats of bodily harm.
 Using a computer to disrupt or damage academic, research, administrative, or related pursuits of another.

 Use of the e-mail system for the distribution of chain letters and other broad-based unsolicited propaganda.

 Damage or Destruction to Property